-Background: The Taraval Police Station is located at 2345 24th Avenue and serves several neighborhoods located in the west of the City.
+Background: The Taraval Police Station is located at 2345 24th Avenue and serves several neighborhoods located on the west side of the City.
 The station was built in 1929 and is considered an Essential Services Building and a historic resource.
 Taraval Station's most recent structural improvement was completed in 1996.
 Recent analysis has determined that Taraval does not meet the performance criteria for Immediate Occupancy or Life Safety required for police stations in the event of a major seismic event per the prevailing version of the building code.
-Taraval Station also suffers functional, space and security deficiencies that impede operational efficiency and compromise its ability to perform its mission in the event of a City emergency.
+Taraval Station also exhibits functional, space and security deficiencies that impair operational efficiency and potentially compromise its ability to perform its mission in the event of a major City emergency.

 Project Status: In July 2021, Public Works structural engineers analyzed the existing building to determine possible seismic strengthening solutions.
-Based on their preliminary analysis, achieving the project's intent would require substantially more funding than that for which this ESER2020 Bond has capacity.
-In discussion with the Police Department, this project will need to be deferred until there is sufficient funding to achieve its intended goals.
+Based on their preliminary analysis, achieving the project's intent would require substantially more funding than that for which this ESER 2020 Bond has capacity.
+In discussion with the Police Department, this project will be deferred until there is identified a future funding source to achieve the project goals.